ARTICLE XI - Miscellaneous

 a.
 In person;

 b.
-By telephone, telegraph, teletype, facsimile, electronic communication, or other form of wire or wireless communication;
+By telephonic, internet based, or other electronic voice or text communication protocol, or other form of wired or wireless communication;

 d.
 In “Cooperative Living”; or